mggg/gerrytools/docs/source/user/mgrp.rst

   using the BEN compression algorithm.
 For more information on this, please see the :ref:`ben module of this package <ben>`.
 - ``force_print``: This is a boolean that determines whether or not the output of the chain should be printed to the console.
-This can be useful for debugging purposes
+This can be useful for debugging purposes.
 - ``updaters``: This a dictionary of updaters that can be used in conjunction with the ``mcmc_run_with_updaters`` method of the ``RunContainer`` class.